-The Transpower point of supply at Wellsford supplies Wellsford, Warkworth and Snells Beach Substations via two 110/33kV 30 MVA transformers.
+The Transpower point of supply at Wellsford supplies the Wellsford, Warkworth and Snells Beach substations via two 110/33kV, 30 MVA transformers.
 There are no plans to upgrade the supply point within the planning period.

-Albany 110kV point of supply (Wairau Valley area)
+Albany 110kV point of supply (Wairau Road substation)

-UnitedNetworks Wairau Road substation takes supply from the Transpower Albany substation via three overhead 110kV circuits that consist of:
+UnitedNetworks' Wairau Road substation takes supply from the Transpower Albany substation via three overhead 110kV circuits that consist of:

-- A single circuit overhead line following a route via the suburbs of Greenhithe, Glenfield, Marlborough and Wairau Valley - A double circuit overhead line following a route via the suburbs of Albany, Meadowood, Forest Hill and Wairau Valley
+- a single circuit overhead line following a route via the suburbs of Greenhithe, Glenfield, Marlborough and Wairau Valley. - a double circuit overhead line following a route via the suburbs of Albany, Meadowood, Forest Hill and Wairau Valley.

-The loss of the dual circuit line would result in a significant loss of power to UnitedNetworks consumers during peak network loading conditions.
-Based on the present load growth projection for the area supplied by the Wairau Valley substation, a fourth 110kV transformer feeder would need to be commissioned by 2005.
-The need to reinforce the Wairau substation was recognised a decade ago and has been the subject of a number of reports that have usually been linked to reinforcing the transmission supply across the Auckland Cross-Isthmus.
-These reports have clearly identified the need to secure a transmission corridor between the Transpower Albany substation and UnitedNetworks Wairau substation, coupled with the need to include the Cross-Isthmus transmission corridor requirements.
-During May 2000 UnitedNetworks submitted a Notice of Requirement (coupled with a resource management application) to the North Shore City Council regarding the installation of a 110kV line between the Transpower Albany substation and the Wairau Valley substation.
+Currently the loss of the dual circuit line would result in a significant loss of supply to consumers during peak network loading conditions.
+In addition, based on the present load projection, by 2005 the failure of a single circuit will result in loss of supply to consumers.
+This accounts for the ability to transfer load to the Albany 33kV point of supply (via the James Street and Forest Hill substations).

+The need to reinforce the Wairau substation was recognised a decade ago and has been the subject of a number of reports that have usually been linked to reinforcing the transmission supply across the Auckland cross isthmus.
+These reports have clearly identified the need to secure a transmission corridor between the Transpower Albany substation and the UnitedNetworks' Wairau substation, coupled with the need to include the cross isthmus transmission corridor requirements.
+During 2001/2002 UnitedNetworks designated a transmission corridor between Albany and Wairau (North Shore Transmission Corridor).